scholarslab/praxis/_resources/practice-html-css-git.md

 - Add styles to the HTML file you are working on to make it look so awesome!
 - The team now editing the about.html file should add your profile info and images.
 - Add, commit and push changes.

+# Instructors Note

+- This lesson should be taught after the students already know the basics of HTML, CSS and GIT.
+This lesson should be a refresher for all of these skills, and a practical way to implement and build on the skills.

+- This lesson also introduces Markdown as a much more simple and intuitive way to mark up text (a streamlined mark up language as an alternative to HTML).
+The instructor should introduce Markdown at the beginning of this activity, and pump it as a easier alternative to HTML.

+- During Step 2, the instructor should note the difference between HTML and Markdown, and ask which they would rather use for marking up their content.
+At the end of this lesson students should see the benefit of Markdown as a much easier mark-up language than HTML.

+- After Step 3, the instructor should talk about the difficulty of maintaining a large website (many pages) in the way that they just have.
+Point out that Content Management Systems (CMS) and Static Site Generators were created to solve these problems (and in part scripting languages like PHP, Perl, Python).
+Students should see the need for some kind of content manager or site manager when scaling page generation for a website.
+The instructor can introduce Jekyll at this point as a way to use the ease of Markdown with the benefit of a page generator to make static sites more manageable.